-BP has been supporting the arts for over 50 years
+bp has been supporting the arts for over 50 years

 Support for the arts is part of the company’s wider contribution to society which also includes initiatives to develop talent in science, technology, engineering and maths (STEM) and build community capacity in areas such as leadership and business skills.

-Our strategy continues to focus on support for the major institutions with which we’ve had long-standing relationships: the British Museum, the National Portrait Gallery, the Royal Opera House and the Royal Shakespeare Company.
-In addition, we have supported the Mariinsky UK tour since 2011 and our partnership will continue until the close of 2019.
+Our strategy continues to focus on support for the major institutions with which we’ve had long-standing relationships: the British Museum, the National Portrait Gallery, the Royal Opera House.
+In addition, we supported the Mariinsky UK tour and the Royal Shakespeare Company (RSC) from 2011 until the close of 2019.

-We were also a major corporate partner with Hull UK City of Culture 2017 – an exciting year-long cultural celebration featuring an impressive range of diverse, high profile events and projects in which BP is playing an important part.
-In addition we partnered with Tate Britain for over 26 years.
+We were also a major corporate partner with Hull UK City of Culture 2017 – an exciting year-long cultural celebration featuring an impressive range of diverse, high-profile events and projects in which bp is playing an important part.
+In addition, we partnered with Tate Britain for over 26 years.
 Our overall investment in all these institutions and events is one of the most significant and enduring in UK arts and culture.